 Your protection dog is an integral part of your family.
 It is important to give him the best chance at a healthy, long life.
 As a pet owner, you are always looking for new ways to improve and maintain your protection dog’s life.
 A common household spice, called turmeric, can help contribute to your pet’s optimal health.
-This traditional herb can affect your protection dog’s health in many different ways, from helping to prevent cancer to aiding depression.
+This traditional herb can affect your protection dog’s health in many different ways, from helping to prevent cancer from aiding depression.

 What is Turmeric?